Cosmetic Surgery Malpractice Lawsuits Against Sono Bello, Other Chains Are Growing: Report

 The NBC News report reveals a troubling pattern at national cosmetic surgery chains like Sono Bello, Mia Aesthetics and Goals Aesthetics, which have faced a surge of malpractice lawsuits in recent years.

 Often backed by private equity firms, these companies are accused of prioritizing aggressive marketing and profit-driven growth over patient safety.
-Among the most serious concerns is the use of undertrained doctors to perform high-risk procedures.
+Among the most serious concerns are the use of undertrained doctors to perform high-risk procedures.
 In some cases, the report indicated that surgeons lacked formal plastic surgery credentials or hospital privileges, making it difficult to arrange emergency care when complications arose.

 One patient, Erin Schaeffer, suffered severe complications following a tummy tuck and liposuction at a Sono Bello clinic.
 Her doctor, an OB-GYN with no local hospital access, was unable to provide follow-up care when she developed an infection, according to the report.